 Do a couple easy warm up sets, followed by progressively heavier singles.
 There are no “right” or “wrong” ways to do this, as it will depend on how much weight you’re building up to.
 You’ll want to do enough sets to adequately prepare you and warm you up for your max attempt(s), but not so much that you’re overly fatigued when you hit the top end.

-If you knew your max was around 230lbs, then an example buildup might look as follows:
+If you knew your max was around 230lbs, an example buildup might look like:

 Take 2-3 minutes rest between sets to recover completely and let your CNS be ready for your next set.
 You’ll see that jumps in weight were bigger earlier on, but then decreased to a minimum once you got near and beyond your estimated max.

-Instead say your estimated max was around 425lbs.
+Now say your estimated max was 425lbs.
 An example buildup might look like:

 This time, because you were building up to a much heavier weight, your jumps had to be bigger and you’d do more buildup sets.